GoogleCloudPlatform/marketplace-vm-imagebuilder/docs/creating-service-account.md

-# Creating Imagebuilder service account
+# Creating the Imagebuilder service account

 You can use [Google Cloud Shell](https://cloud.google.com/shell/) or your local workstation to complete these steps.